-The creation of the International Committee of the Red Cross in 1863 made Geneva the centre of humanitarism and the city synonym of International Geneva.
+The creation of the International Committee of the Red Cross in 1863 made Geneva the centre of humanitarianism and the city synonym of International Geneva.

-Geneva is the Headquarter of the United Nations, its main Agencies - OCHA, UNICEF, UNDP, UNHCR, IOM - as well as of a few hundreds of international organizations and NGOs, centres of competencies and think-tanks.
+Geneva is the Headquarter of the United Nations, its main Agencies - OCHA, UNICEF, UNDP, UNHCR, IOM - as well as hundreds of international organizations and NGOs, centres of competencies and think-tanks.

 In the 1970s and 80s, some of the larger humanitarian organizations offered operational training for humanitarian actors.
-In order to respond to an increasingly need the following years, the University of Geneva, supported by a number of international organizations and the Swiss Ministry of Foreign Affairs, created in 1998 PPAH - a plurifaculty Programme for Humanitarian Action.
-The main objective of this newly programme was to offer high-level, continuous education for humanitarian practionners, meaning a diploma in humanitarian action.
+In order to respond to an increasing need the following years, the University of Geneva, supported by a number of international organizations and the Swiss Ministry of Foreign Affairs, created in 1998 PPAH - a plurifaculty Programme for Humanitarian Action.
+The main objective of this new programme was to offer high-level, continuous education for humanitarian practitioners, meaning a diploma in humanitarian action.

-In 2004, the programme was radically transformed, under the impulsve of the University of Geneva and the Graduate Institute, and re-named PIAH - Interdisciplinary Programme in Humanitarian Action.
-PIAH offered a wider course programme including a Master of Advanced Studies (MAS) in Humanitarian Action, in parthership with ICRC and MSF Switzerland.
+In 2004, the programme was radically transformed, under the impulse of the University of Geneva and the Graduate Institute, and re-named PIAH - Interdisciplinary Programme in Humanitarian Action.
+PIAH offered a wider course programme including a Master of Advanced Studies (MAS) in Humanitarian Action, in partnership with ICRC and MSF Switzerland.